Project Area

 Best Practice

 A manual specification of the Project Area is almost always applicable, as photogrammetric flights usually capture a somewhat extended area around the actual region of interest.
-This means there will be an overhead of data to be processed that can easily be discarded.
+This means there will be a processing overhead that can easily be discarded.

-With the use of Shapefiles, it is possible to follow complex political boundaries, specify multiple separate areas of interest, or specify areas with 'holes' to exclude sub-areas within the area of interest.
+With the use of Shapefiles, it is possible to follow complex administrative boundaries, specify multiple separate areas of interest, or specify areas with 'holes' to exclude sub-areas within the area of interest.